Daiwa Infinity MT X45 Review

 However they are classed as a premium carp rod and you will be forgiven to ask the question; are they actually worth the very expensive price tag that comes with the rod?

-In this Daiwa Infinity X45 review, I put the rod through its paces and test it against all the attributes that are important in a carp rod.
+In this Daiwa Infinity MT X45 review, I put the rod through its paces and test it against all the attributes that are important in a carp rod.
 I combine my experiences with the rod with reviews from some carp rod experts and score it accordingly.

 You can then decide if it’s worth your hard-earned cash!